Captain Thunderbolt's Grave

-Captain Thunderbolt's Grave is a heritage-listed burial site located at Uralla Square in Uralla, Uralla Shire local government area of New South Wales, Australia.
+Captain Thunderbolt's Grave is a heritage-listed burial site located at Uralla Square in Uralla, a town in the New England region of New South Wales, Australia.
 The grave comprises a marble headstone, designed by Mr Callcott, and built in 1914.
 It is also known as Uralla Old General Cemetery.
 It is one of a group of historic sites labelled The Captain Thunderbolt Sites for their association with bushranger Captain Thunderbolt, along with Captain Thunderbolt's Rock, Blanch's Royal Oak Inn, and Captain Thunderbolt's Death Site.
 Collectively, all properties were added to the New South Wales State Heritage Register on 20 July 2012.

 History

 Uralla Cemetery was established in the 1850s and used until the 1930s.

 The cemetery contains the graves of many local notable families including the Blanch's.
 After the magisterial inquiry held at Blanch's Inn, Captain Thunderbolt's body was moved to Uralla and he remained unburied for a number of days.
 On 29 May 1870 his body was identified by William Monckton who had ridden with Thunderbolt some years earlier.
 That afternoon it was taken to be buried in an unmarked grave at Uralla cemetery.

 In 1914 a gravestone was erected by local residents, the majority of the costs being born by a Mr L. A. Crap.